Electro707/addressable_led_controller/README.md

 ## Rev 3 Branch-Off

 Rev 3 of this project was a fully-featured POE version of this controller.
 I since has made this revision, which is closer to the original small design, so I decided to branch Rev3 off to it's own repo: [Electro707/addressable_led_controller_poe](https://github.com/Electro707/addressable_led_controller_poe)

+## Rev 4 Design Reasonings

+Over at [DesignConsiderations.md](DesignConsiderations.md), I wrote some design reasonings as to why some things are the way they are designed for Rev 4 of the board.
+Feel free to have a look, keep in mind they are more internal notes if anything.